Roxborough State Park

 Roxborough State Park is a state park of Colorado, United States, known for dramatic red sandstone formations.
 Located in Douglas County 20 mi south of Denver, Colorado, the 3339 acre park was established in 1975.
 In 1980 it was recognized as a National Natural Landmark.

 Geography

 Roxborough State Park, a 3339 acre Colorado State Park, is known for dramatic red sandstone formations.
-Located in Douglas County 25 mi south of Denver, Colorado.
+It is located in Douglas County 25 mi south of Denver, Colorado.
 In 1980 it was recognized as a National Natural Landmark because of the number of ecological systems and geological formations.
 It is also a State Historic Site and National Cultural District because of the number of archaeological sites.

 Climate

 According to the Köppen Climate Classification system, Roxborough State Park has an oceanic climate, abbreviated "Cfb" on climate maps.
 The hottest temperature recorded in Roxborough State Park was 100 °F on July 17, 1997, and July 21, 1997, while the coldest temperature recorded was -24 °F on February 2, 2011.